matteocontrini/PlainHttp/README.md

 - `AutomaticDecompression`: the decompression methods to use for the response body.
 By default, all methods (gzip, DEFLATE and Brotli) are enabled.
 - `EnabledSslProtocols`: the SSL/TLS protocols to use.
 By default, the system default is used.
 - `IgnoreCertificateValidationErrors`: whether to ignore certificate validation errors.
+- `AllowAutoRedirect`: whether redirect responses should be automatically followed.
+By default, redirects are followed.

 Note that when applied to proxied clients these options will apply to the connection to the proxy server itself.